s-ferdousy/Weather-App/README.md

 # Weather-App
-weather app designed with html, css and js.
+Language used: html, css and js